and Nelson Prairie

 - Crisis preparedness, response, and recovery

-This is my first year in New Lenox as a school psychologist.
+This is my second year in New Lenox as a school psychologist.

 - American Psychological Association

 - Illinois Association of School Psychology

 - National Association of School Psychology

 Interests: I love baking, trying new foods, listening to live music, traveling, and reading a good book.